RobinaMirbahar/Comic-Studio-Ai/README.md

 ## 🎨 Usage Guide

 ### 1. **Generate a Story**
 Enter a prompt (or click 🎤 to speak, or 🎲 for a random one), choose panel count, select language, and click "Generate Story".
+For a **custom character**, upload an image first, then click **📷 Generate Story with Image**.

 ### 2. **Refine with Conversational Agent**
 Chat with the agent to modify characters, plot, or tone.
 Say "yes" when satisfied.